Our holidays with extended family are some of the best holidays.

 There are memories everywhere.
 These are the woods where Dad helped us build shelters and find the best sticks for swords.
 These are the rock pools where we collected whelks that my grandfather would cook over an open fire.
 Here’s the verandah we used to hide under.

 It’s been over 40 years that we’ve been visiting.
+What’s special about holidays with extended family are the memories.
 I love that the fire pit is surrounded by rocks that our children have painted each year, getting more faded with each passing season.
 I love that the kids still aren’t too old to paint fresh rocks – we added some new rocks to the pile this summer.

 It’s a week of family rounders games and barbecues.
 There are long dog walks on the beach, and games of catch, and kids running from one cabin to another.

 If we need civilisation, there are a couple of small ports nearby.
 One day we headed into the local harbour town to watch a crabbing competition.
 We had a go, but nobody caught any crabs.